daniel1111/HueLibEnt/README.md

 And each light in the entertainment cycling though colours in turn.

 ## HueVis
-HueVis is really the reason LibHueEnt exists - I wanted a music visualiser for Hue lights, but couldn't find anything that would use the entertainment area stuff that was recently(-ish) added to Hue.
+HueVis is really the reason LibHueEnt exists - I wanted a music visualiser for Hue lights, but couldn't find anything for Linux that would use the entertainment area stuff that was recently(-ish) added to Hue.
 All the logic for audio capture and processing is pretty much ripped off from the [CAVA project](https://github.com/karlstav/cava/), which is designed to show a bar spectrum audio visualizer on the console.
 HueVis currently has two modes of operation (set in huevis.conf):
 1. cava_mode=1 - The brightness of each bulb represents what would have been a bar in the CAVA output.
 This means that all lamps are always the same colour, and the brighness of each light is (generally) different